 During his time in both the Marines and the JROTC program, MSgt.
 Cunningham would have a profound effect on the lives of many young people.
 The dedication to those young adults he taught would ensure the development of the discipline and bearing needed to ensure their success in life.
 Despite the challenging environment in which he worked, one that even some of his fellow Marines shied away from, he found ways to motivate even the most challenging of students to develop them to their full potential.

-Two of those students were Semper K9 founders, Christopher and Amanda Baity.
-They were cadets during the first year of the program and remained in JROTC throughout high school.
+Two of those students were Semper K9 founders Christopher and Amanda Baity.
+They were cadets during the program’s first year and remained in JROTC throughout high school.

 “The JROTC program took a summer trip to MCB Quantico in 1999.
-While visiting the MWD (Military Working Dog) kennels I had my first interaction with working dogs and realized what I wanted to do for the rest of my life.” said Christopher Baity, Semper K9 Executive Director.
+While visiting the MWD (Military Working Dog) kennels, I had my first interaction with working dogs and realized what I wanted to do for the rest of my life,” said Christopher Baity, Semper K9’s Co-Founder & Executive Director.
 Inevitably, that day sparked the passion for K9s that continues today for Baity.
-His 8 year career in the Marine Corps as a MWD Trainer and Kennel Master prepared him for a life serving fellow service members and saving rescue dogs in the process.
+His 8-year career in the Marine Corps as an MWD Trainer and Kennel Master prepared him for a life serving fellow service members and saving rescue dogs in the process.

-“There is no way I can even begin to explain how influential Top was in my life during JROTC and after high school into my adulthood.” states Amanda Causey Baity, Director of Operations.
-“He was a very special person, he had a way of making his students feel special.
+“There is no way I can even begin to explain how influential Top was in my life during JROTC and after high school into my adulthood,” states Amanda Causey Baity, Director of Operations.
+“He was an extraordinary person; he had a way of making his students feel special.
 Everyone who encountered him felt the same way.
-The morning of his passing absolutely crushed me and is something that I think of daily.
-I am so thankful we are able to honor him in this way.”
+The morning of his passing crushed me and is something that I think of daily.
+I am so thankful we can honor him in this way.”